-3.9.1 | 3.9.1 The consultation must be reported using the stakeholder consultation report template.
+3.9.1 | The consultation must be reported using the stakeholder consultation report template.
 A complete stakeholder consultation report is required to initiate the preliminary review.

-Ongoing reporting
+3.10 | Ongoing reporting

-- 3.10.1 | Project developers must use two template reporting templates formats to provide a transparent and regular account of all formal channel stakeholder interactions during the project's lifetime. -Thesese two templates are: - a.
-The annual report and - b. +The project monitoring report- - 3.10.2 | Annual reports are normally only required in years when verifications are not completed, please see Principles & Requirements for the detail of this requirement.
+- 3.10.1 | Project developers must use two reporting templates to provide a transparent and regular account of all formal stakeholder interactions during the project's lifetime.
+These two templates are: - a.
+The annual report and - b.
+The project monitoring report - 3.10.2 | Annual reports are normally only required in years when verifications are not completed, please see Principles & Requirements for the detail of this requirement.